 If you’re offered a secured credit card, you’ll need to pay the security sum upfront before you receive the card.
 Your security sum can’t be used to make repayments, but if you fall behind on your minimum repayments, the card issuer could use some or all of your security sum to pay off any outstanding balances on your account.

+With a secured credit card, your monthly repayments are reported back to credit reference agencies, so provided you use your secured card responsibly (staying within your credit limit, making all repayments on time etc.) it’s likely to have a positive effect on your credit score.
 Using a credit card rather than a debit/prepaid card also gives you access to purchase protection under Section 75 of the Consumer Credit Act for items individually worth £100-£30,000.

 Secured credit cards can be a step in the right direction, but only if you have the money to pay the deposit in the first place.
 Once you’ve become a master of your credit handling capabilities and begin to see improvements in your credit score, you may no longer need to be tethered to a card with a security deposit – meaning you can apply for an unsecured card.

 Having a poor credit rating is more common than you might think.
 Whilst bad credit can reduce your chances of getting much-needed finance, the good news is that you have options for restoring your credit rating and demonstrating to lenders that you are responsible with money.

 These cards are designed for people with a damaged or limited credit history, but unlike secured cards, they don’t require money upfront.
 You build your credit score by simply using the card responsibly, and in many cases, can benefit from credit limit reviews after just 4-6 months.
 You’ll need to go through a credit check as part of the application process, but the card issuer won’t be expecting perfection.
 These cards do charge a higher interest rate than mainstream cards (due to the higher perceived level of risk involved) so you should aim to pay off the balance in full every month.